 The Beast showing Belle the enormous library in his castle.
 Her look of amazement seals it.

-If a modern person understands that only the upperclass of pre-21st century could understand how expensive even a small library could be it's pretty heartwarming to imagine how elated Belle felt upon seeing Adam's enormous library.
+If a modern person understands that only the upperclass of pre-21st century could understand how expensive even a small library could be it's pretty heartwarming to imagine how elated Belle felt upon seeing The Beast's enormous library.

 When the Beast has Gaston dangling over the ledge, he almost kills him...then decides to spare his life.
 It's a small moment, but it shows how much the Beast has changed: if the confrontation had happened early on, he probably wouldn't hesitate to kill Gaston, but after spending time with Belle, he's softened enough to overcome his anger and choose to spare a life, rather then take it.